KPackratt2k/S-ENC-YUV/README.md

 Apply Kapton tape onto the back of the mod board, then apply the double-sided tape/adhesive pad onto the same side.

-Stick the mod board on top of the RF shield, as close to the side facing the jack panel as possible, with the output pads facing left and the input pads facing right.
+Stick the mod board on top of the RF shield as close to the side facing the jack panel as possible, with the output pads facing left and the input pads facing right.

 Place the wires onto the corresponding input pads and cut them to size so there's as little slack as possible.